redhat-actions/buildah-build/README.md

 - name: Log in to Red Hat Registry
   run: echo "${{ secrets.REGISTRY_REDHAT_IO_PASSWORD }}" | docker login registry.redhat.io -u "${{ secrets.REGISTRY_REDHAT_IO_USER }}" --password-stdin
 ```

-## Contributing

-This is an open source project open to anyone.
-This project welcomes contributions and suggestions!

-## Feedback & Questions

-If you discover an issue please file a bug in [GitHub issues](https://github.com/redhat-actions/buildah-build/issues) and we will fix it as soon as possible.

-## License

-MIT, See [LICENSE](https://github.com/redhat-actions/buildah-build/blob/main/LICENSE) for more information.